mckang1020/hello-world/README.md

 # hello-world
-the very first step of being data scientist
+the very first step of being a data scientist